+When determining how to catch snapper and in particular red snapper the first obstacle is locating where the fish lives.
 When you’re in search of red snapper, be prepared to make long runs offshore.
 This type of fish is not going to be found inshore like many other popular gamefish.
 Red Snapper lurk deep in the water column on artificial reefs and wrecks.

 Many choose to hire a guide service during red snapper season because they do not own a boat or a large enough vessel to make the long runs.
 If you’re going to hire a captain, do it well ahead of time.

 For the boat owner, understand that the reefs and wrecks are far offshore.
 The fishing grounds are typically 30-60 miles offshore in around 60-150 feet of water.
 A twin-engine craft is ideal, and make sure the weather is right and that you have plenty of fuel onboard.

 The best place to catch red snapper is on the snapper banks off the coast of Georgia, South Carolina, and North Carolina.

 What Type Of Bait Does A Red Snapper Eat

 When determining how to catch red snapper, a key component is selecting the proper bait.
 Red snapper eat a variety of bait.
 Keep in mind that you are fishing the bottom, so snags may be a common occurrence.
 When asked what do snapper eat, here is a list of some of the most popular baits: dead baits, squid, bonito strips, mackerel, live baits, crab, cigar minnows, pinfish, pogies, and more.

 What Type Of Gear Is Needed When Catching Red Snapper